The Cantina Margherita Otto produces wine from one grape: NEBBIOLO

 On a practical level, the Monforte fruit typically ripens significantly later than the other vineyards, due to its high altitude and east-southeast orientation.
 In most vintages this means that the fruit arrives too late to be mixed in the vats with other fruit as those fermentations have already finished or are nearly finished.
 For example, in 2017 the Monforte fruit fully ripened about 3 weeks after the other vineyards and was fermented separately.
 The various 2017 wines were then mixed post-alcoholic fermentation for the extended maceration.
 In other vintages, such as 2015, the Monforte was ready to pick a few days after the Pernanno and Sotto-Rionda began fermentation and all the fruit was fermented in a single vat.
 Since 2017, I have left Monforte to ripen fully every year on its own time, and have subsequently had to ferment it separately, as it consistently gives the best result when picked about 2 weeks after the other vineyards.

-At Margherita Otto, I use lined concrete tanks of 40 and 60hl with no temperature controls.
+For the alcoholic ferments, I use lined concrete tanks of 40 and 60hl with no temperature controls.
 The ferment is by indigenous yeasts.
-Typically 1 or 2 pump-overs are performed per day during the phase of active fermentation.
+Typically 2 pump-overs are performed per day during the phase of active fermentation.
 Ferments typically take 10-14 days to reach full dryness.

 Once the primary ferment is completed, the wine remains on the skins for an extended maceration.
 I use the ancient “cappello sommerso” method post-fermentation to submerge the floating pomace in the wine.
 This step gives the wine more structure, color and aromatic complexity.
 In a normal vintage the maceration period will go an additional 20-25 days after the end of the ferment, for a total of 35-45 days.
 Again, each vintage is different and the quality and characteristics of the skins determine the final maceration time – it is not a decision I impose on the wine.

 After the extended maceration, the wine is pressed off the skins and racked to the concrete tanks or a stainless steel tank.
 100% of press wine is used; it is immediately added to the free-run wine.
-After 3-6 days of settling, the wines racked off the rough sediments.
+After 6-8 days of settling, the wines racked off the rough sediments.
 The malolactic fermentation typically begins after this first rack off the rough lees and takes 10-20 days, depending on the vintage.
-The wines are racked again about a week after the malo finishes.
+The wines are racked to the wooden botti about a week after the malo finishes.

 At Marghertia Otto, large oak casks are used for the aging.